QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 0: Introduction.md

 ```math
 i\hbar\frac{d}{dt}|\psi(t)\rangle = \hat{H}(t)|\psi(t)\rangle
 ```
-We can also view this evolution as the application of a unitary operator on the initial state $|\psi_0\rangle$
+We can also describe this evolution as the action of a unitary operator on the initial state $|\psi_0\rangle$

 ```math
 |\psi(t)\rangle = \hat{U}(t)|\psi_0\rangle
 ```
-Where $U(t)$ is given by:
+where the time-evolution operator is:

 ```math
 \hat{U}(t)=exp\left[ -\frac{i}{2}\sigma_k\int_0^T\omega(t) dt\right]
 ```

-The quantity inside the integral (via unit analysis) determines the total rotation angle in time $T$.  $\sigma_k$ is the Pauli matrix for the axis of the applied magnetic field.
+The quantity inside the integral determines the total rotation angle accumulated over the time interval
+T:

 ```math
 \theta = \int_0^T\omega(t)dt
 ```
-This makes the percise control of the pulse shape extremley important: even small changes in the maximum height, width, or timing of the Guassina pulse can chagne the value of $\theta$ and lead to accumulating errors in state (or qubit) rotations.
+Here, $\sigma_k$ is the Pauli matrix associated with the axis of the applied control field.
+Because the rotation angle depends directly on the integrated pulse strength, precise control of the pulse shape is essential: even small changes in the height, width, or timing of a Gaussian pulse can alter the value of θ and lead to significant errors in qubit rotations.